Transpose and Pivot Your Excel Data – Free Template

 Retrieving data from Excel

-Parabola's Pull from Excel file step allows users to easily import their spreadsheet data into their Flow.
-This step handles various Excel file formats and automatically recognizes column headers and data types, making it simple to begin working with your data immediately.
+Parabola's Pull from Excel file step imports your spreadsheet data into your Flow.
+It handles various Excel file formats and recognizes column headers and data types automatically.

 Key features